 - Shortage of expertise and experience: If 2020 has taught us anything it’s that disruptions are an inevitable part of industry cycles.
-The warehousing and logistics problems that have risen as a result of the COVID-19 pandemic have proven that we need out-of-the-box solutions, industry expertise and experience to counteract them.
-For any company that doesn’t specialize in logistics you’re likely to be stepping out of your comfort zone when you take on shipping, fulfillment, distribution and other supply chain responsibilities.
+The warehousing and logistics problems that have arisen as a result of the COVID-19 pandemic have proven that we need out-of-the-box solutions, industry expertise, and experience to counteract them.
+For any company that doesn’t specialize in logistics, you’re likely to be stepping out of your comfort zone when you take on shipping, fulfillment, distribution, and other supply chain responsibilities.
 This is a huge added burden and is often better handled through professional 3rd and 4th party logistics

 - Poor routing and inventory management: Logistics management is both an art and a science.
 It optimizes inventories and route management through advanced systems developed over years of experience.
 It’s not every businesses’ cup of tea to make these critical processes work for themselves and for their customers.
 Poor logistics can reduce customer satisfaction and seriously impact your

 - Scaling a business: One of the main reasons that companies look to outside help for their logistics services is to help their business grow.
 Setting up your own distribution channels, locating and securing new warehouses and storage facilities, and hiring and training new workers to handle the influx of shipments take your energies and focus away from your core business.
 If your volume has outpaced your ability to effectively manage it, you are better off outsourcing logistics and support.